 As a member of the full-time faculty at the University of Idaho, Dr. Bridy received the Mid-Career Faculty Award and was a five-time winner of the Alumni Award for Faculty Excellence.
 She was active in the leadership of both the Intellectual Property Law Section and the Internet and Computer Law Section of the Association of American Law Schools.
 She also served as the faculty advisor for the Student Bar Association’s Intellectual Property Law Society and the Idaho Law Review’s Annual Symposium.

-Before entering academia, Professor Bridy was a litigation associate at Montgomery, McCracken, Walker & Rhoads in Philadelphia.
+Before entering academia, Dr. Bridy was a litigation associate at Montgomery, McCracken, Walker & Rhoads, LLP in Philadelphia.
 She clerked for the Honorable William H. Yohn, Jr. of the United States District Court for the Eastern District of Pennsylvania and the Honorable Dolores K. Sloviter of the United States Court of Appeals for the Third Circuit.

 Dr. Bridy holds a BA, summa cum laude and with distinction, from Boston University; an MA and a PhD from the University of California, Irvine; and a JD, magna cum laude, from the Temple University James E. Beasley School of Law, where she was a member of the Temple Law Review.
 At the University of California, Dr. Bridy was a Humanities Predoctoral Fellow and an Andrew W. Mellon Research Fellow in the Humanities.
 She is a member of the Epsilon of Massachusetts Chapter of the Phi Beta Kappa honor society.